Laetitia-95/Laetitia-95.github.io/_pages/about-me.md

 I also have a strong interest in **project management** and enjoy work that involves coordinating activities, solving problems, and helping move projects from planning to execution.
 I am especially interested in roles where **project management and analytics overlap**.

-As I begin my career, I am looking for an opportunity where I can continue developing my technical skills, gain hands-on industry expereince, and contribute to data-driven operational decisions.
+As I begin my career, I am looking for an opportunity where I can continue developing my technical skills, gain hands-on industry experience, and contribute to data-driven operational decisions.